epfl-ada/ada-2024-project-fandemondada/README.md

-# Beers in the USA: a prediction of State of origin based on beer tastes
+# Favoring local beers: a study on the evolution of american beer consumption
 ## Abstract:
-In this project, we aim to explore how beer preferences in the United States reflect broader societal trends by leveraging user-generated beer reviews and demographic data.
-Specifically, we will develop a method to infer a user’s demographic profile—such as state of residence, income, and age—based on their beer ratings.
+In this project, we aim to explore how beer consumption in the United States reflect broader societal trends by leveraging user-generated beer reviews.
+Specifically, we will look into the evolution of the distance between the place of brewing and the place of consumption of the beer.

 The analysis will proceed in three stages.
-First, we will aggregate beer reviews by state to identify grading patterns unique to each state.
-Next, we will construct a formula that maps a user’s ratings of a small set of beers to a proportional affiliation with each state.
-Finally, we will combine these affiliations with demographic data to estimate the user’s profile based on the average characteristics of the identified states.
+First, we will aggregate beer reviews by state to identify the variation in local, national and foreign beer consumption unique to each state.
+Next, we will compute the statewise average of the distance between the brewing and drinking place.
+Finally, we will look at their evolution over time and try to explain it.

-The results of this study will be showcased in an interactive data story, deployed on a public website, allowing users to input their beer ratings and receive a personalized demographic profile.
-This project bridges the gap between cultural preferences and societal data, offering insights into how personal tastes align with demographic patterns.
+The results of this study will be showcased in an interactive data story, deployed on a public, allowing the users to navigate through our thoughts process and reach the same conclusion as us.

-Finally, we will try to find some correlations between the beers we just found and the diverse demographic metrics previously chosen.

-## Research questions: **[BETTER FORMULATION, AND MORE DETAILED]**
+## Research questions:
-1. **How do beer grading patterns differ across states in the United States?**
+1. **How does the distance between the place of brewing and of drinking evoluate over time?**
-   By analyzing user reviews, we aim to uncover state-specific preferences in beer styles, characteristics, and ratings.
+   By analysing beer reviews, we aim to uncover clear trends in the evolution of the local consumption.

-2. **Can we accurately infer a user’s proportional affiliation to different states based on their beer ratings?**
+2. **Can we accurately explain the evolution found?**
-   We will develop a formula to map individual beer ratings to state-level preferences and assess its effectiveness.

-3. **How can demographic data, such as age, income, and state population trends, be combined with beer grading patterns to generate a user’s profile?**
-   We will explore the relationship between state-specific beer preferences and demographic metrics to create meaningful user identities.
+   We will look for correlations with various data/metrics to explain what we have just found.

 ## Additional datasets:
-Each additional dataset will contribute to defining the demographic attributes associated with each state.
+**The additional datasets are not used anymore, as we changed the direction that our project took.**

 U.S. Census Bureau, "URBAN AND RURAL."
 Decennial Census, DEC 118th Congressional District Summary File (accessed Friday, November 15, 2024)[ (link)](https://data.census.gov/table/DECENNIALCD1182020.H2?q=rural): this dataset provides the raw number of inhabitants per state living in cities and in the countryside.
 We have these numbers for the years 2010 and 2020.
 We wanted to predict wether someone was living in a rural or urban area based on their beer taste, but due to lack of intersting result (prediction was nearly always "urban" due to the vast majority of the American population living in cities), this dataset will most likely not be further used in our project.